MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 The figure above shows what you are aiming for, where the overall [[feedback]] says "Passed".
 If you get [[feedback]] like this, you can safely move on to the next exercise.
 If the exercise was assessed, you can be confident that you will get full marks for it.

 Below the overall [[feedback]], Ed will provide more details about the individual test cases that your code was checked against.
-In the figure there is only one test case, and the title of the test case "Printed the correct output" will give you an idea of what was being checked in this test.
+In the figure there is only one test case, and the title of the test case "Printed the correct [[Output]]" will give you an idea of what was being checked in this test.
 The green tick indicates that the test was passed.

 Most exercises will have multiple testcases, and you will need to pass all of them to fully complete the exercise.
 For the assessed lab exercises (Assessment Task 1), you will only get marks for an exercise if you successfully pass _all_ test cases.
 For the assignment (Assessment Task 2), you will get marks for each individual test case that you pass.